markubiak/wallpaper-reddit/README.md

 This is my first foray into Python, as Java is the only language I "know."
 I always thought it would be cool to have some of the images from /r/earthporn and /r/spaceporn as wallpapers, and now I've automated it.

-Special thanks to users edigiacomo and orzarchi who helped add title overlays and dependency checks, respectively.
+Special thanks to users edigiacomo, who added title overlays and removed the dependency on curl, and orzarchi who added dependency checks.

 #Dependencies
 - imagemagick package (just convert and identify programs)